ManyTinyThings/ManyTinyThingsWeb/Interactions.markdown

         },
         {
             text: [
                 "They seem to like each other!
-As they come closer, they attract and snap together.", "Can you get them to let go?",
+As they come closer, they attract and snap together."
+            ],
+        },
+        {
+            text: [
+                "Can you get them to let go?",
                 ],
             nextCondition: function () {